mbrukman/a-conceptual-overview-of-asyncio/readme.md

             callback()
 ```

 Futures also have an important method: `__await__`.
 Here is a minimally modified snippet of the implementation found in `asyncio.futures.Future`.
-It's totally okay if it doesn't really make sense now, we'll go through it in detail shortly.
+It's okay if it doesn't really make sense now, we'll go through it in detail shortly.

 ```python
 class Future: